slyval/guidelines/SAP Commerce/Commerce Conventions.md

 `Example: DefaultAddressDao`

 #### Data Transfer Object (DTOs)
-Data transfer objects are serializable objects used to pass specific data between different objects whether locally, such as  between a controller and a facade,  or remote, such as between a controller and a remote caller.
+Data transfer objects are serializable objects used to exchange data between different objects whether locally, such as  between a controller and a facade,  or remotely, such as between a controller and a remote caller.

-DTOs contain a subset data from an item or a combination of items.
+Data transfer object are also commonly referred

 The following conventions apply:
 - They must always be defined in the spring-bean.xml and not manually created.
 This makes maintenance easier.